Martine Dorais

 Martine Dorais, is a researcher with Agriculture and Agri-Food Canada specializing in plant physiology.
 She is recognized around the world for her research on organic greenhouse production.
+In 2026, she is Professor at the Département de Phytologie at the Laval University, and runs the Dorais Lab there.

-Dorais has authored over 200 academic publications, which have been cited over 4,300 times, resulting in an h-index and i10-index of 32 and 78 respectively.
+Dorais has authored over 200 academic publications.
+By mid-2026, her work had been cited over 7,000 times, with an h-index of 44.

 Biography

 Dorais is a researcher in agronomy.
 Originally from Quebec's Eastern Townships region, Dorais studied agronomy at Laval University, spending her summers working at Agriculture and Agri-Food Canada.
 She completed a Ph.D. in the physiology of greenhouse crops grown under artificial light at Laval University and received further training at the University of California, Davis, where her goal was to grow peppers and tomatoes year-round.

 Dorais continued her training at the University of British Columbia, where she did three post-doctorates in mineral nutrition, biochemistry and ginseng.

 She later gained additional experience abroad at Wageningen University, in the Netherlands, and at the IRTA, in Barcelona, Spain.